 He is regularly appointed as an Arbitrator, including as a Rule K Arbitrator in football disputes.
+In April 2020 Graeme was appointed to the Premier League’s new Judicial Panel, one of 4 silks so appointed.
 He is also frequently appointed to chair disciplinary and appellate committees of various sporting regulators.
 In 2012 Graeme was appointed as one of the specialist Advocates selected to argue cases before the ad hoc Court of Arbitration for Sport (CAS) during the London Olympic Games.
 In 2014 he performed the same role at the Glasgow Commonwealth Games.

 Prior to taking Silk in 2008 Graeme appeared for a number of years in the top tiers of leading juniors in the Chambers and Partners Guide to the Legal Profession and Legal 500 in a number of different fields.
 In 2005 he was short-listed for Junior of the Year at the Chambers and Partners awards.